Tcarlos/Linux-Knowledge-Base/NOTES.md

+looking over at the 3 stacked setup I see 4 IPs.
+After some long guessing, me thinks IP number 3 is the public IP of the primary, the synchronization source, 'the master', the one with the primary force r0 command

+### 1

+noticed that during a reboot of livenode 5, the cat /proc/drbd of livenode 6 went from

+cat /proc/drbd
+version: 8.4.5 (api:1/proto:86-101)
+srcversion: 82483CBF1A7AFF700CBEEC5

+ 1: cs:WFConnection ro:Secondary/Unknown ds:UpToDate/DUnknown C r-----
+    ns:0 nr:246700 dw:246700 dr:0 al:0 bm:0 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:0
+root@livenode6:/home/office# cat /proc/drbd
+version: 8.4.5 (api:1/proto:86-101)
+srcversion: 82483CBF1A7AFF700CBEEC5

+ 1: cs:Connected ro:Secondary/Secondary ds:UpToDate/UpToDate C r-----
+    ns:0 nr:250796 dw:250796 dr:0 al:0 bm:0 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:0

+### 2

+ after rebooting livenode 5, only this command is necessairy to enable/activate the blockdevice drbd1, which houses the lxc thinpool

 **2nd UPDATE JAN 2ND**

 Didnt got the basic setup working again.
 Pondered and pondered, till I discovered that the commands drbdadm create-md r0 and drbdadm up r0 most be done on BOTH nodes..